Python-World/python-mini-projects/projects/snapshot of given website/README.md

 # snapshot of given website

-##### Set up
+## Set up
 `pip install selenium`
 `pip install chromedriver-binary==XX.X.XXXX.XX.X`

-'XX.X.XXXX.XX.X' is chrome driver version. the version of 'chrome driver' need to match the version of your google chrome.
+- 'XX.X.XXXX.XX.X' is chrome driver version.
+- the version of 'chrome driver' need to match the version of your google chrome.

 *How to find your google chrome version*
 1. Click on the Menu icon in the upper right corner of the screen.